 Step 3: Start a fresh chat in the same Project

 Anchor effects within a chat persist.
-Open a new chat in the Project (top of the sidebar - New chat), then ask.
-The Project context resets and retrieval runs fresh.
+Open a new chat in the Project (in the Project view, click New chat), then ask.
+The conversation context resets and retrieval runs fresh against the same Project files.

-Step 4: Re-upload the file to force re-index
+Step 5: Re-upload the file to force a re-index

 List every file you can access in this Project.